pkolano/freeme/README.md

 single-user configuration.

 For installation details, see "INSTALL".
 For usage details, see "freeme.1" (in man page format, viewable with "nroff -man").
+For license details, see "COPYING".

 Questions, comments, fixes, and/or enhancements welcome.